 - Hearing Protection

-Start by measuring the length of each wall and be sure to subtract any doors, windows or openings.
+Start by measuring the length of each wall and be sure to subtract any doors, windows, or openings.
 Add 15% to each wall to allow for miter cuts and waste.
 This will provide the amount of moulding needed for the project.
-It is also helpful to sketch the room noting dimensions and corners.
+It is also helpful to sketch the room while noting dimensions and corners.

 After purchasing the moulding, determine which piece and wall to start with.
 Identify what miter cuts will need to be made along with any splicing that may be required.
-When measuring a piece of moulding which will be mitered, add the width of the moulding to the measurement to allow for the miter cut.
+When measuring a piece of moulding that will be mitered, add the width of the moulding to the measurement to allow for the miter cut.

-We recommend staining or painting the moulding before it is installed if possible if you are painting existing moulding pay close attention to steps 4-6).
+We recommend staining or painting the moulding before it is installed if possible.
+If you are painting existing moulding, pay close attention to steps 4-6.

 - Fill any nail holes, repair scratches, dents, or damaged surfaces by sanding the area and using a non-shrinking filler such as caulking.

 - Allow the filler to dry and lightly sandings the moulding will help paint and stain adhere better, be sure to sand any sharp edges or angles we recommended a 120 grit paper